Grandaddy: Musical style and influences

-Much of the band's music is characterized by Lytle's analog synthesizer and the fuzzy guitar, bass and drums of the rest of the band.
+Much of Grandaddy's music is characterized by Lytle's analog synthesizer and the fuzzy guitar, bass and drums of the rest of the band.
 The band has variously been described as "bittersweet indie space rock", "neo-psychedelic, blissed-out indie rock", "dreamy, spacey psychedelic pop", and "an uneasy combination of warm, tactile guitars and affectless electronics".
 Jon Pareles of The New York Times described the band's songs as "stately anthems orchestrated with full late-psychedelic pomp: fuzz-toned guitar strumming, rippling keyboards, brawny drumbeats".

-While the band's style has sometimes been described as alt country, in Lytle's view it is the sentiment of country music that the band embraced rather than the musical style.
-In their early days, the band's lo-fi sound was compared to Pavement.
+While Grandaddy's style has sometimes been described as alt country, in Lytle's view it is the sentiment of country music that the band embraced rather than the musical style.
+In their early days, the band was influenced by US punk groups such as Suicidal Tendencies, Fear and Bad Brains.
+Their lo-fi sound was compared to that of Pavement.
 The band has also been compared to Radiohead (even described as "the next Radiohead" in 2001), Weezer, The Flaming Lips and Elliott Smith.
-With Sumday, the band was compared to the Electric Light Orchestra and The Alan Parsons Project.
+With Sumday, the band was compared to the Electric Light Orchestra (ELO) and The Alan Parsons Project.

-Lytle has cited both The Beatles and E.L.O. as influences, stating in 2003: "I'm completely in tune with E.L.O. and Jeff Lynne – I know that guy like the back of my hand."
+Lytle has cited both ELO and The Beatles as inspirations, stating in 2003: "I'm completely in tune with ELO and [frontman] Jeff Lynne – I know that guy like the back of my hand."
 He stated in 2009: "I think the majority of my musical influences were set in stone when I was five or six years old."
-Lytle's vocals have drawn comparisons with Neil Young.
+Lytle has also cited new wave artists including Talk Talk, A Flock of Seagulls, Thompson Twins, OMD, the Human League, Thomas Dolby, Depeche Mode and A-ha.
+His vocals have drawn comparisons with Neil Young.